rdh59320/BLGE/README.md

 * **Discussion**

 The maximal total time obtained for experiment 2 (Ubuntu 24.04 with 4GB DDR3 RAM and a 500 GB HDD at 5400RPM (which is not really fitted to gaming purpose) is 80 min which seems quite acceptable for this hardware configuration.
 All results obtained with SSD hard drive are faster than 40 min which is in agreement with the Student test variables calculated above and demonstrate the ***ROM type is a relevant parameter*** to upgrade older computer performances.
 Fastest access to game was obtained with experiment 8 (Ubuntu 24.04 / SSD / 8GB).
 RAM quantity have also an impact but less relevant and the p-value does not demonstrate its consistency in our case since only ROM Type obtained a p-value < 0.05.
 Another big surprise while conducted this study was the results with experiment 6.
 Indeed, it was not expected to fall beneath 60 min for the total process at all with the newest Ubuntu LTS version (24.04 Noble Numbat) but especially with a HDD @ 5400rpm.
-It is supposed that the newest Ubuntu LTS have a better RAM management between the 2 slots of the laptop but further investigations may be required to confirm this statement.
+It is supposed that the newest Ubuntu LTS have a better RAM management with all RAM slots but further investigations may be required to confirm this statement.
+Another limited factor which has not been studied here is the network connection speed.
+Indeed, even though the BeLGE package size is quite tiny (only 1 MB), OS install, package intall and game download require to download a huge quantity of data (dozens of GB) from different external sources (Ubuntu, Kisak and Valve Steam repositories).
+Moreover, Steam servers speed is likely to be responsible of the results between experiments 7 and 8 on t7 which is lower for Exp 7 than Exp 8 whereas the oppsosite was expected (Exp 8 has a better material configuration).
+This is why a high connection speed is strongly recommanded to use this package and even necessary if you wish to play online.

 * **Conclusion**